adamparkosidis/1D-disk-models-around-blackholes/README.md

-# 1D disk models of disks around black wholes using DISKLAB code of Kees Dullemond and Til Birnstiel's
+# 1D disk models of disks around blackholes using DISKLAB code of Kees Dullemond and Til Birnstiel's

 ## Introduction